LioQing/simple-rl-driver/README.md

 More tips:

-- You choose to not use a player car and follow the best AI cars using `--follow-ai`.
+- You can choose to not use a player car and follow the best AI cars using `--follow-ai`.
 - You can adjust the initial mutation noise using `-i`.

 For more options, see the [Gameplay Mode](#gameplay-mode) section or run `python main.py game -h`.